prompts-studio/prompts-sol/README.md

       ✓ a member can contribute
       ✓ another member can contribute
       ✓ non-members not allowed to contribute
-      ✓ get all contribution URIs
-      ✓ owner can fill NFT (set tokenURI) and transfer to an address (possibly multisig) ✓ is a filled NFT
+      ✓ owner can finalize (set tokenURI) and transfer to an address ✓ is a finalized NFT
-      ✓ filled address is the new owner
+      ✓ finalized address is the new owner
 ```
 ## Deployment